 Product need feedback from Marketing and Sales, to make the product fit the market better.
 You may have a great product, but if it does not meet the market needs it will not sell.

-Round and round it goes, hence why I presented it as a circle above.
+Round and round it goes, hence why I presented it as a circle in the diagram presented.
 If one part of that circle stops delivering their part, the whole thing stops moving.
 It is the role of Leadership to ensure that never happens.